-Chevy the six-year-old Terrier mix is all about the cuddles.
+Chevy the seven-year-old Terrier mix is all about the cuddles.
 As soon as you kneel down to his level, he comes right over and plops down next to you.
 He also has no problem being picked up and actually seems to enjoy being carried more than he enjoys walking on the leash (though for exercise purposes, he should still walk more than he’s carried).
 Chevy is a little shy and nervous, so being close to a person is comforting for him.

 Chevy did a little bit of sniffing while we were out but could use some more encouragement when it comes to walking on the leash.
 Chevy was sharing his kennel with another dog who has since been adopted, so he could go to a home with or without another dog.
 If you’re looking for a sweet little cuddle-bug, come in soon to meet Chevy!